imcapo/onetap-cloud-web-solution/README.md

 ![](495ee1f417f4e3938da58bd429e5b1f7.png)

-The Shop is fully automated and delivers the Invite Link to the Configs/Scripts immediatly.
+The Shop is fully automated and activates the Subscriptions to the products on Onetp automatically.

 ![](17e1bd28332d9d5c2ebecd32781e45f0.png)